zsdnb0901/LLMcooker/README.md

 GPU: NVIDIA GeForce RTX 3060 Ti

-The local LLM this code uses is qwen2.5.
+The local LLM this code is qwen2.5.
 Downloaded from Ollama.